Roqya-Yawari/roqya-join/README.md

 # Contributing to the Community

-Welcome to the community!
 To join us, please follow these steps:

 1. **Fork the Repository**: Click on the "Fork" button at the top right of this page to create a copy of this repository under your account.
 2. **Create a New Branch**: In your forked repository, create a new branch with your name (e.g., `yourname-join`).